msysbio/microbetag/docs/cytoApp.md

 ## .. starting from an abundance table

 In case that a co-occurrence network is not available, *microbetag* can come up with one using [FlashWeave](https://doi.org/10.1016/j.cels.2019.08.002).

+{: .important-title}
+> UP LIMIT FOR ABUNDANCE TABLE RECORDS
+>
+> *microbetag* will build a co-occurrence network only for abundance tables with less than 1000 of records.
+> In case your abundance table is larger, you will have to run the [`microbetag` preprocess](./tutorials/prep.md) step.
+> Otherwise, you can always run any algorithm for network inference locally and use their findings with microbetag.

 The on-the fly creation of the co-occurrence network is supported only for abundance tables with **up to 1000 records**.
 If your data include more sequencing records, then you will have to use the [`microbetag` preprocess](./tutorials/prep.md) step.